Youssef Swatt's

-Youssef Reziki, (Arabic: يوسف ريزقي, born February 8, 1998), best known by his stage name Youssef Swatt's, is a Belgian-Algerian rapper and songwriter, known for his literary approach to hip-hop music.
+Youssef Reziki (يوسف ريزقي; born February 8, 1998), better known by his stage name Youssef Swatt's, is a Belgian rapper and songwriter of Algerian descent, known for his literary approach to hip-hop music.

 Swatt's won season 3 of Netflix's rap competition series Nouvelle École (2024), which significantly expanded his audience in Belgium and France.
 He has released multiple albums and EPs, headlined venues including Ancienne Belgique and La Cigale.
 Beyond performing, Swatt's regularly leads writing workshops in schools, youth services, prisons and psychiatric institutions.

 Early life

 Youssef Reziki was born in Tournai, Belgium to a family of Algerian descent.
 He developed an early interest in both literature and French hip-hop, influenced by his older sister and brother respectively.

 He completed his secondary education at Collège Notre-Dame de Tournai, where a French teacher recognized his writing talent and encouraged him to pursue writing seriously.
 He began writing poetry and short stories at age twelve.